SciML/DataInterpolations.jl/README.md

 	 	- `Noise` - White noise covariance function
 	 	- `Const` - Constant (bias) covariance function

-- `Curvefit(u,t,m,p)` - An interpolation which is done by fitting a user-given functional form `m(t,p)` where `p` is the vector of parameters.
+- `Curvefit(u,t,m,p)` - An interpolation which is done by fitting a user-given functional form `m(t,p)` where `p` is the vector of parameters via CurveFit.jl.
 The user's input `p` is a an initial value for a least-square fitting and the optimal `p`s are used in the interpolation.

 - `SigmoidFit(u,t,p=zeros(2))` - A `CurveFit` to the Sigmoid function: `m(t,p) = p[1]/(1+exp(t-p[2]))`.
 Initial parameters default to zeros.